 |May||Captain Crow was given command of the brigade sharpshooters.|

 Battle of Salem Church (Bank’s Ford)

+Major Williams was in command of the regiment.
 Captain W. C. Murphy and 20 other men were killed and Captain John Rayburn and 89 other men wounded.
-The regiment countercharged the attack of Colonel Emory uptown’s 121st New York, which was leading the Union assault down the Plank Road.
+The regiment countercharged the attack of Colonel Emory Upton’s 121st New York, which was leading the Union assault down the Plank Road.
 The attack stopped Upton and sent the 121st back in disorder, costing them 200 casualties out of 453 men.

 |June 1||The regiment, with Wilcox’s Brigade of Anderson’s Division, transferred to the new Third Army Corps under Lieutenant General A.P.
 Hill.|

 The regiment was commanded by Colonel Joseph Horace King.
 It lost 8 men killed.
 Colonel King, Elias Jacobs, John C. Featherston and 29 other men were wounded and 76 men were missing or captured, including Captain Gaynes C. Smith; and Captain John N. Chisholm, who was wounded, captured and died in captivity.

 July 2.
 Formed line here in forenoon.
 The 10th and 11th Regiments taking position on the right after a severe skirmish with the Union outpost.
 Advanced at 6 P. M. and broke the Union line on Emmitsburg Road capturing two guns and pursuing rapidly took many prisoners and six more guns.
 At Plum Run was met by a heavy fire of artillery and fresh infantry and being unsupported after severe losses fell back without being able to bring off the captured guns.